agda/agda/doc/user-manual/tools/command-line-options.rst

 * :option:`--no-guardedness`
 * :option:`--level-universe`

-Furthermore the option :option:`--cubical-compatible` is mostly coinfective.
-If a module uses :option:`--cubical-compatible` then all modules that this module imports (directly) must also use :option:`--cubical-compatible`, with the following exception: if a module uses both :option:`--cubical-compatible` and :option:`--with-K`, then it is not required to use :option:`--cubical-compatible` in (directly) imported modules that use :option:`--with-K`.
-(Note that one cannot use :option:`--cubical-compatible` and :option:`--with-K` at the same time if :option:`--safe` is used.)
+Furthermore the option :option:`--cubical=compatible` is mostly coinfective.
+If a module uses :option:`--cubical=compatible` then all modules that this module imports (directly) must also use :option:`--cubical=compatible`, with the following exception: if a module uses both :option:`--cubical=compatible` and :option:`--with-K`, then it is not required to use :option:`--cubical=compatible` in (directly) imported modules that use :option:`--with-K`.
+(Note that one cannot use :option:`--cubical=compatible` and :option:`--with-K` at the same time if :option:`--safe` is used.)

 Agda records the options used when generating an interface file.
 If